manlius/muxViz/README.md

 If you use muxViz (or any part of muxViz, or images available in the gallery) for your multilayer analysis and visualization, you should cite the paper

-Manlio De Domenico, Mason A. Porter, Alex Arenas, Multilayer Analysis and Visualization of Networks, Accepted for publication in Journal of Complex Networks (preprint freely available here: <http://arxiv.org/abs/1405.0843>)
+Manlio De Domenico, Mason A. Porter, Alex Arenas, Multilayer Analysis and Visualization of Networks, published in [Journal of Complex Networks](http://comnet.oxfordjournals.org/content/early/2014/10/12/comnet.cnu038.abstract) (Open Access)

 Please, note that muxViz is based on some algorithms developed in other studies.
 You should cite the original paper(s) every time that you use those algorithms.